 - 7.1 By 31st August 2019, the Fund had sent out 6,664 statements to deferred members with 1,622 statements withheld, plus 5,779 statements to active members with 466 members withheld.
 This represents a very significant improvement relative to 2017/18.
 The key driver of this improvement was the receipt of high quality year end data files from Hackney Council and Hackney Learning Trust; although submitted late, the data was of good quality and allowed the majority of active statements to be sent. - 7.2 Between August and October 2019, Equiniti and the internal Pensions Administration team carried out a significant data cleansing exercise to help rectify errors and omissions and resolve complex cases to allow the outstanding statements to be sent out.
 This work required significant internal resourcing from the Pensions Administration team as well as additional work by Equiniti.
 Where appropriate, additional costs have been met by Hackney Council as the employer. - 7.3 By 31st October 2019 the Fund had sent out statements to all but 30 active members.
-160 deferred statements remain outstanding.
-These more complex cases are currently being investigated by Equiniti and statements will be sent out as soon as possible.
-The Fund has provided regular monthly updates to the Regulator, who has now responded to confirm that there are no further questions for the Fund at this time and no further regulatory action will be taken.
-The Regulator does, however, reserve the right to review this decision if appropriate.
+The Fund provided regular monthly updates to the Regulator until 31st October; during November, the Regulator responded to confirm that no further regulatory action would be taken. - 7.4 In mid November, following a reconciliation of Deferred Annual Benefit Statements sent against the triennial valuation population, Equiniti identified a discrepancy between the 2 groups; the initial ABS population was 8286 and the valuation population was 9339 with the difference being 1053.